Origin (band)

 Origin is an American technical death metal band from Topeka, Kansas, founded in 1990.
 They have released eight studio albums.
-2008 saw the band breakthrough in the United States with the release of their fourth studio album, Antithesis, which peaked at number 21 on the Billboard Top Heatseekers chart.
+The band broke through in the United States with the 2008 release of their fourth studio album, Antithesis, which peaked at number 21 on the Billboard Top Heatseekers chart.

 History

 Beginnings

-Origin was formed in 1990 by Kansas natives Paul Ryan and Jeremy Turner.
-The two got together to form a death metal band with the goal of making the music as technically proficient as possible.
-The band was initially known as Necrotomy, which they went under from 1990 to 1993, then changing the name to Thee Abomination, although these bands did not quite capture the exact sound the two were seeking.
-In October 1997, longtime friend and bassist Clint Appelhanz and vocalist Mark Manning joined, followed by drummer George Fluke in January 1998.
-The band members then decided to tour under the name Origin.
+Kansas natives Paul Ryan and Jeremy Turner formed Origin in 1990.
+The two formed a death metal band to make technically proficient music.
+The band was known as Necrotomy from 1990 to 1993, then changed the name to Thee Abomination, although they did not capture the sound they were seeking.
+In October 1997, bassist Clint Appelhanz and vocalist Mark Manning joined, followed by drummer George Fluke in January 1998.
+The band toured as Origin.

 On May 23, 1998, Origin opened for Suffocation.
 That summer, Origin recorded a four-song, self-financed and self-distributed demo, A Coming Into Existence.
 In October, the band secured an opening slot on the Death Across America Tour, which also featured Nile, Cryptopsy, Oppressor and Gorguts.

-In February 1999, George Fluke was replaced by John Longstreth and Doug Williams replaced Clint Appelhanz.
-With the new lineup, Origin secured a show with Napalm Death on April 14.
+In February 1999, Fluke was replaced with John Longstreth and Doug Williams replaced Clint Appelhanz.
+The new lineup secured a show with Napalm Death on April 14.
 Various other regional shows followed, including a spot at the November to Dismember Metalfest in Texas.
 On December 16, Origin signed to Relapse Records.

 Debut album

 On July 11, 2000, Origin released its first studio album, Origin.

 Origin played the March Metal Meltdown in New Jersey and was invited to take part in Contaminated 2000.
 They shared the stage with Exhumed and Cephalic Carnage, and participated in another November to December in California.
-Origin joined forces with Poland's Vader, along with label mates Cephalic Carnage and Dying Fetus, for the high-profile Death Across America 2000 Tour.
+Origin joined Poland's Vader and label mates Cephalic Carnage and Dying Fetus, for the Death Across America 2000 Tour.

-Soon after, Origin embarked on yet another tour, this time alongside Candiria, Cryptopsy and Poison the Well.
+Soon after, Origin embarked on another tour, alongside Candiria, Cryptopsy and Poison the Well.
 They made another Milwaukee Metalfest appearance in 2001, and participated in Summer Slaughter that year (the 1st version of "Summer Slaughter Tour" under a different booking agency Digger).
-Origin then secured a headline tour before beginning work on another album.
-The result, Informis Infinitas Inhumanitas, introduced two new members, James Lee on vocals and Mike Flores on bass guitar.
+Origin headlined a tour before beginning work on another album.
+The result, Informis Infinitas Inhumanitas, introduced singer James Lee and bassist Mike Flores.